 Q: What is your favorite ice cream flavor?

 A: Hmmm…. good question – that’s a tough one.
 I’ll probably be changing this answer or adding to it every so often.
 But I tend to like ice cream with cookie dough in it – or chunks of reeses peanut butter cups.
-I think Ben and Jerry’s makes a flavor with both of those plus other stuff in it.
 I also like coffee flavored ice cream…

 Have questions about HSAs?

 See the HSA Frequently Asked Questions (HSA faq) page.